 <input name="tok" type="hidden" value="$tok" />

 <button class="button" type="submit">Proceed to Internet</button>

 Feel free to customize the submit button text, but please do not alter the other values as they are essential to the captive portal software.

 A special keyword can be used to help you build your code more easily and effectively:

 - $gatewayname -> any occurrence of this keyword in the splashpage HTML code will be substituted with the name of the Plasma Cloud network used to navigate.

 Once your splashpage looks great and seems ready to be published, make sure you go through all its configuration settings as well.

 - Type the webpage where clients have to be redirected after login (leave empty to have clients redirected to the originally requested page).

 - Type the number of minutes that need to pass before showing the splashpage again.

-- Walled garden: Type all those websites that users are allowed to visit priori to clicking-through your splashpage.
-Make sure the various link are separated by a space.
+- Walled garden: Type all those websites that users are allowed to visit prior to clicking-through your splashpage.
+Make sure the various links are separated by a space.